 You may have heard about a new kind of health care directive in Montana, called a Provider Orders for Life-Sustaining Treatment (POLST) form.
 Here, we discuss what a POLST form is and when you need one.

 A POLST form is a doctor’s order that helps you keep control over medical care at the end of life.
 Like a Do Not Resuscitate (DNR) order (often called "Comfort One" in Montana), the form tells emergency medical personnel and other health care providers whether or not to administer cardiopulmonary resuscitation (CPR) in the event of a medical emergency.
 A POLST form may be used in addition to -- or instead of -- a DNR order.
 The POLST form may also provide other information about your wishes for end-of-life health care, as explained just below.

 A health care professional can help you create a POLST form if you enter a medical facility or health care setting -- such as a hospital, nursing home, or hospice care in a facility or at home.
 If a member of the medical staff does not ask you whether you want to create a POLST form, you may ask for one.

 To be legally valid, a POLST form must be signed by:

 In Montana, a POLST form may be printed on brightly colored paper so it will easily stand out in your medical records.
 The form travels with you if you move from one health care setting to another.
 You can change it or cancel it at any time.

-Taken together, a Living Will and Durable Power of Attorney for Health Care provide more information than a POLST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.
-Therefore, if you have a POLST form, you do not need a DNR order, but you should still complete these additional health care directives to provide a full set of wishes about your care.
+Taken together, a living will and durable power of attorney for health care provide more information than a POLST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.

 For details about making health care directives in Montana, see Montana Living Wills and Durable Powers of Attorney for Health Care: What You Need to Know.